After a second extended city break in Amsterdam, Liz and her husband are keen to share tips they picked up along the way to help others.

 With its network of canals and waterways, wherever you are in Amsterdam, you are never far from water.
 Water makes up around a quarter of the city's surface area.
-Whether it's from the ever-changing perspective of a boat tour or viewing scenes from dry land, this Venice of the North offers a range of water-based options to experience this enchanting city.
-Discover for yourself why UNESCO added the canal belt to its World Heritage list in 2011.
+The Venice of the North offers a range of water-based options to experience this enchanting city.
+Whether you take a canal cruise or admire the scenery from dry land, discover for yourself why UNESCO added the canal belt to its World Heritage list in 2011.
 Here are my top 10 suggestions.

 - Large tourist boats.

 - Open boats.